samuelparker/256/README.md

 Let's build a clone of the game [2048](http://gabrielecirulli.github.io/2048/).

 We will implement the core game play.
-Play the game for a few minutes so U understand the rules of the game.
+Play the game for a few minutes so you understand the rules of the game.
 How do blocks spawn?
 When does the game disallow a movement?
 How do blocks merge?
 How do blocks slide?
 Try to write a specification of how the game mechanics work.

 ## Releases